Visit the city off the beaten path that boasts culture and diversity.

 This city is known for its cultural diversity and grabs the attention of tourists world over and offers a deep engagement through the religious festivals.

-Hotels in Jaffna
+Hotels in Nuwara Eliya

 Jetwing Jaffna